MikeQin/spring-boot-vaadin-rabbitmq-pipeline-demo/README.md

 [Downloading and Installing  RabbitMQ](https://www.rabbitmq.com/download.html)

 ### Set RabbitMQ host, username, & password in application.properties
-Set these values for RabbitMQ in 'application.properties' file
+Set these values for RabbitMQ in 'application.properties' file only if they're different from the default values.

 > rabbitmq.host=localhost